robinbryce/draft-bryce-cose-merkle-mountain-range-proofs/draft-bryce-cose-merkle-mountain-range-proofs.md

 ## Inclusion proof paths and the associated accumulator states

 - The inclusion path column defines the outputs of [inclusion_proof_path](#inclusionproofpath))
-- The accumulator column shows the output of [peaks](#peaks), but adjusted index the storage.
+- The accumulator column shows the output of [peaks](#peaks).
-- The accumulator root index shows the output of PeakIndex
-- The root column shows the value in the storage corresponding to the index in accumulator selected by the accumulator_root_index.
-Eg `storage'
+- The accumulator root index identifies the peak in the accumulator which is produced by the path.

-This table illustrates the low, and predictably reducing, rate with which the root changes for any single entry in the MMR.
-Each time the root for a leaf changes, the validity period doubles.

-This table also illustrates that the verification path for any single entry only ever grows.
-It is therefore guaranteed to be a prefix of any future path for the same entry.

 | i  | MMR  |inclusion path       |accumulator|accumulator root index|
 |   0|in MMR(1)|[]                  |[0]                 |0   |